3 Tips for Winter Spa and Hot Tub Safety

 - Posted on Nov 2, 2017

 Dipping into a relaxing spa or hot tub in the middle of frigid winter temperatures can be extremely satisfying.
-But as with any time of year, it’s important to stay safe around pools and tubs, and winter brings with it some important additional precautions.
-Haven Spa Pool Hearth has collected a few of these to help you be aware during your winter relaxation:
+But as with any time of year, hot tub safety needs to be forefront in your mind.
+It’s important to stay safe around pools and tubs, and winter brings with it some important additional precautions.
+Haven Spa Pool Hearth has collected a few of these to help you be aware during your winter relaxation.